Chartered Advisor in Philanthropy®

 3 Courses: 3 Required / 0 Elective

-Become a Trusted Philanthropic Advisor to Donors and Clients
+Become a Trusted Advisor to High NetWorth Clients

 Focuses on how clients and donors can use financial planning, estate planning, and gift planning to advance their personal financial goals while also having a positive impact on their heirs and on their community.